Carton: Popular Amongst the Rest?

 The National Biscuit Company became the first to adopt these cartons for their Uneeda biscuits, and others followed suit when they found that the folding boxes greatly enhanced the shelf life of their products.

-which is also known as cardboard or Kraft paper.
+A carton box today is now made from paperboard, which is also known as cardboard or Kraft paper.
 They have a maximum thickness of 0.032 inches or 0.81 mm and cannot hold more than a few pounds at most.

 Benefits of Carton Packaging

 Improvements to the manufacturing of folding cartons have ensured that they don’t always need to be in a cube shape.
-One side could be left open, tucked in or one end can be used to lock the material together.
+One side could be left open, tucked in, or one end can be used to lock the material together.

 Windows can also be added to the material in place of the cardboard, giving potential buyers a preview of the product.
 For product marketing purposes, customers are more likely to buy when they know what is inside the box.